trylock/dice/README.md

 - `5d100 < 50`: compute the indicator (i.e. random variable with bernoulli distribution) that `5d100` is less than 50
 - `3d6 == 6`: compute the indicator that `3d6` is exactly eqaul to 6
 - `2d100 in [4, 32]`: compute the indicator that `2d100` is in the `[4, 32]` closed interval
-- `var roll = 1d20; (roll in [10, 19]) * 2d8 + (roll == 20) * 4d8`: roll with a 20 sided dice.
-If we get a number between 10 and 19, roll `2d8`, if we get a 20, roll `4d8`.
+- `var roll = 1d20; (roll in [10, 19]) * 2d8 + (roll == 20) * 4d8`: roll with a 20 sided die.
+If we get a number between 10 and 19 (including 10 and 19), roll `2d8`, if we get a 20, roll `4d8`.
 Otherwise it's 0.
 Notice the 2 occurances of `roll` are not independent.
 They are considered as *one* roll.

 ## Pitfalls
 - **independence**: The program works with random variables. **Each operation on them assumes their independence**.
 This assumption is quite limiting.
 Consider following expression: `2 * (1d20 == 19) + 3 * (1d20 == 20)`.
 Some misguided assumption clould be that this expression is equal to 2 if we roll a 19 and 3 if we roll a 20.
 This is *not* the case.
 Both subexpressions `1d20` are independent - they are completely different rolls.
 In this example, we can get 0, 2, 3 or 5.
 You can use variables to resolve this issue: `var X = 1d20; 2 * (X == 19) + 3 * (X == 20)`
 - **int vs double**: The program can work only with integer random variables (that is, value of a variable can only be an integer).
-Therefore it is invalid to use operands on random variables in conjunction with a floating point numbers.
+Therefore it is invalid to use operands on random variables in conjunction with floating point numbers.
 For example: `1d6 * 2.5` or even `1d6 + 2.0` are invalid.

 ## Operators
-Operators in this list are sorted by increasing precedence.
+Operators in this list are sorted by precedence from lowest to highest.
 All operators are left-associative unless stated otherwise:

 1. `=` (assign operator): non-associative
 2. `<` (less than), `<=` (less than or equal), `!=` (not equal), `==` (equal), `>=` (greater than or equal), `>` (greater than), `in` (is in interval): all non-associative